 Reading has long been a favorite at-home activity for both introverts and extroverts.
 If you have not been hoarding books like the apocalypse is coming and you might be the last library left in the world (I have 1,100+ books on my shelves), then you can order some online, download ebooks, or turn to our local library.
 Read more →

 What do you do with your emotions?
 A lot of us bottle them up and pretend they don’t exist because we’ve grown up thinking it’s not okay to express problematic feelings like anger, or that strong people don’t cry, or that being too happy makes you look ridiculous.
 There are also people who swing to the opposite extreme and give all their emotions free reign, but that’s a different issue than the one we’re talking about in this article.

 Emotions are a complicated subject.
 We all have them, but what are they really?
 And what’s the best way to deal with them?
-Those are questions typically answered by trial and error or by whatever messages regarding emotion we’re targeted with as a kid.
+Those are questions typically answered by trial and error or by whatever messages regarding emotion we were targeted with as children.
 As such, we can make several mistakes when approaching emotions.
-We may see them as something that we’d rather not deal with instead of something central to human consciousness.
-We might see them as pesky and distracting rather than key to understanding ourselves.
+We might see them as something that’s pesky and distracting rather than a core part of being human.
 We could make the mistake of thinking everyone has (or should have) the same emotional temperament as us.
-Or we might decide all (or most) emotions are negative and it’s better to hide our feelings than to process them.
+Or we might decide all emotions are negative and it’s better to hide our feelings than to process them.

 Do you ever feel like your self-expectations are wearing you out?
 You constantly want to grow and improve but it’s so exhausting that you don’t have the energy to do focused personal growth.
 Every time you try to improve something, you burn yourself out or get distracted by other things that clamor for your attention.